Doctors seeing surge in Covid cases, specifically in children

 BATON ROUGE- Governor John Bel Edwards and Dr. Catherine O'neal gave a stark warning Friday that the state is seeing yet another surge in Covid cases, this one including children.

 "The Delta variant is coming for our kids.
-We are seeing increased admissions, we are seeing increased office visits, we are seeing sick kids and incubated kids today in our hospital," said O'Neal.
+We are seeing increased admissions, we are seeing increased office visits, we are seeing sick kids and intubated kids today in our hospital," said O'Neal.

 As of right now, more than 66,000 people 18 and under have COVID.
 One family falling victim to the variant is Valarie Jarreau's.